Midyear Economic Review from the Chicago Fed

 May 13, 2019: 6:15 PM - 9:00 PM

 Chicago Fed Senior Economist returns to offer updated national and Midwestern business outlooks and analysis of key macroeconomic determinants.

 850 Warrenville Rd

-To help us better interpret this full tide of changes delivered in an especially strong wave, we will welcome back for an annual return visit a senior business economist at the Chicago Fed who closely tracks regional activity in the Midwest.
+To help us better interpret the full mix of economic highlights, we will welcome back for an annual return visit a senior business economist at the Chicago Fed who closely tracks regional activity in the Midwest.
 After hearing his presentation, you will ideally come away with useful insights on topics like:

 • Dress is business casual.

 • Select the appropriate registrant category as listed on the registration page.
 NB: The "restricted", no-fee category shown on the registration page is for the speaker and guests, as authorized by ER.

 • Cancellation Policy: If you need to cancel, must do so by Wednesday, May 8.
 There is a no refund policy for late cancellation attempts or for no shows.

 Registration cancellations will be accepted until May 8, 2019 at 12:00 AM